7 Best Missive Alternatives in 2026 (For Individuals and Teams)

 What is the cheapest Missive alternative?

-SaneBox starts at $3.49/month and works with any email client you already use.
+SaneBox starts at $7/month (Snack plan, or about $4.92/month billed annually) and works with any email client you already use.
 Spark Mail has a free plan with basic team collaboration.
-Shortwave has a free plan with AI features.
-For pure individual email, these are all significantly cheaper than Missive's $14/user/month Starter plan.
+Shortwave offers a 14-day free trial, with paid plans from $30/seat/month ($24 billed annually).
+For pure individual email, SaneBox and Spark Mail are significantly cheaper than Missive's $14/user/month Starter plan.

 Which Missive alternative is best for customer support teams?